Skip to content

 Key Takeaway: Records provide named fields with structural equality.
 Use { record with Field = value } to create modified copies.

-Why It Matters: Records are immutable value types that prevent accidental sharing bugs.
-They generate automatic equality, comparison, and ToString implementations, reducing boilerplate compared to C# classes while ensuring thread safety through immutability.
+Why It Matters: Records are immutable value types that prevent accidental sharing bugs in concurrent code.
+They generate automatic structural equality, comparison, and ToString implementations, reducing boilerplate compared to C# classes requiring manual overrides.
+Domain models as records - type Order = { Id: OrderId; Total: decimal; Status: OrderStatus } - make business entities self-documenting while ensuring thread safety through immutability.
+Record copy-and-update enables clean state transitions in event-driven architectures.

 Example 16: Discriminated Unions